openwdl/openwdl.github.io/_pages/spec.md

 ## Language Specifications

 The WDL specification contains all relevant information for users and developers, including those wanting to implement an execution engine.
-The WDL GitHub project uses the branch for the current version of the specification as its primary branch, so you will always see the current version of the specification so long as you visit[WDL root URL](https://github.com/openwdl/wdl).
+The WDL GitHub project uses the branch for the current version of the specification as its primary branch, so you will always see the current version of the specification so long as you visit the [WDL root URL](https://github.com/openwdl/wdl).
 Users are strongly encouraged to use the current version of the specification unless absolutely necessary.

 The most recent released version, **1.2** of the [WDL language specification](https://github.com/openwdl/wdl/blob/wdl-1.2/SPEC.md).